Make an appointment

 The first step that you should take is to double-check your tank to make sure there’s enough water.
 If there isn’t enough water in your tank, it can create a weak flush that won’t empty the toilet bowl.

-When you go to flush your toilet, you’re moving water inside of the tank into the bowl of the toilet.
+When you flush your toilet, you move water from inside the tank into the toilet bowl by lifting the flush valve.
 As water is released from the tank into the bowl of the toilet, suction is used for flushing the toilet entirely.

 Flapper Malfunction